coder-karan/Diabetic-Retinopathy-Using-CNN/README.md

 # Diabetic-Retinopathy-Using-CNN
-The datset requires is taken from kaggle.
+The dataset requires is taken from kaggle.